VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

 Nothing
 ~~~

-With applicative functor, we are now able to create new context with old contexts, but is that enough?
+With applicative functor, we are now able to create new context out of old contexts, but is that enough?
 No!
-With only applicative, we are not able to implement some useful list manipulation functions like `filter`, or sequencing operations that can go wrong (accept values and return `Maybe`).
+With only applicative, we are not even able to implement many ordinary useful list manipulation functions like `filter`, or sequencing operations that can go wrong (accept values and return `Maybe`).

 Why is that?
 Since applicative only gives us the ability to create contexts in terms of contexts and nothing to do with the value inside, observing that the context of the result is fully determined by the contexts of parameters, no matter what value they contain.
 So we are not able to generate contexts according to values, but functions like `filter` have to look at values inside the context and determine the resulting context.

-And you know what's coming to help, the `Monad`.
+And you know what is coming to help, the `Monad`.

 ## `Monad` for generating context